 After that (usually the next day), I separate the pictures and the writing.
-Then I hand out a writing piece to each student with a fresh piece of white paper.
-I try not to give them the writing of anyone that sits near them as they may have snuck a glance of the other student’s monster.
+Then, I hand out a writing piece to each student with a fresh piece of white paper.
+I try not to give them the writing of anyone who sits near them as they may have snuck a glance at the other student’s monster.
 They are then instructed to read the writing once through.
 Then they read it again, this time trying to recreate the monster based on what was written on the paper.
 When they are done, I have them write the name of the person whose monster they drew along with their own name.
 “Liliana’s Monster by Devin”

-Now it’s time for me to do a little organizing.
+Now, it’s time for me to do a little organizing.
 I match up the drawn monster with each of the originals.
 This is where it really gets fun.
-We go through all the monsters together, first I show the drawn monster from the instructions and then the original.
+We go through all the monsters together.
+First, I show the drawn monster from the instructions and then the original.
 The students LOVE it.
 You can see the looks on their faces when they look nothing alike because they realize they didn’t describe it well enough.
 It’s such a fun activity!

 Brochure/Letter/Presentation to Next Year’s Class

 Having students create something for the next year’s class is always a great activity.
-There are a few ways it can be done but basically, the students write a letter, create a brochure, or make a presentation on Google slides about your classroom for the students the next year to learn more about you.
+There are a few ways it can be done, but basically, the students write a letter, create a brochure, or make a presentation on Google Slides about your classroom for the students the next year to learn more about you.
 It’s great because it gives the next year’s students an inside look at what it’s like to be a student in your classroom and what fun things they may get to do.

 Here are some things you may want to have them include if you do this activity: